Demis Roussos: Personal life

 Roussos was married three or possibly four times.
 He had a daughter, Emily, with his first wife, Monique.
 With his second wife, Dominique, he had a son, Cyril.
 Both of Roussos' children are musicians.
 His third wife, the American model Pamela Smith, now Pamela Roussos-Rațiu (wife of the Romanian businessman Indrei Rațiu, married in 2004), was with him during the 1985 TWA plane hijacking incident.
 His fourth, and last, wife was a Parisian named Marie.

 Roussos listed Mozart and Sting among his favourite composers.

 In popular culture

-Steve Coogan and Rob Brydon take turns trying to imitate Roussos' falsetto in "Forever and Ever" as they drive through the Greek countryside in the 2020 film, The Trip to Greece.

 Roussos is the subject of an argument between two main characters in the TV adaptation of Mike Leigh's 1977 play Abigail's Party.
 On the day of Roussos' death, actress Alison Steadman was interviewed by BBC Radio 4's PM and discussed the significance of the music in the play.

 On 15 June 2016, his children Emily and Cyril opened the Demis Roussos Museum in Nijkerk, Netherlands.
-After his death, the curator initiated the procedure to move the museum to Greece.
+After his death, the museum moved to Greece.

 The Bollywood song "Mehbooba Mehbooba" from the film Sholay is based on Roussos "Say You Love Me".
 In an interview, its director Ramesh Sippy related attending a Roussos concert in London.
 His wife asked him to incorporate this song into Sholays music track.
-The character singing the song on screen (played by Jalal Aga) used empty bottles as a part of the music in this version of the song.

-Roussos is mentioned in the song The Truce of Twilight, which appears on the album Merrie Land by Damon Albarn's supergroup The Good, the Bad & the Queen.Forever and Ever appears in the soundtrack of Palm Springs.
+"Forever and Ever" appears in the soundtrack of the 2015 film “ A Man Called Ove” and in the 2020 film Palm Springs.